Am I required to have health insurance?

 Can I buy a plan anytime during the year?

-No, you can only purchase during the Open Enrollment Period which starts on November 1st and ends on January 31st.
+No, you can only purchase during the Open Enrollment Period which ended on December 15, 2018 for coverage in 2019.
 The only exception to this is if you experience a qualifying event.
 The following represent the most common qualifying events:

 - Becoming a dependent or gaining a dependent